Biography

 Nola Porch

 Jason Van Pelt is a contemporary artist living in New Orleans, LA, creating illustrative, representational works depicting the people and places that resonate from his surroundings.
 Jason gravitated toward art early on, attending New Orleans Center for the Creative Arts in high school.
 He studied Fine Art at LSU before pursuing a career in digital design and web development, which he continues today.
 This relationship between traditional and digital media permeates his work.
+His process incorporates photography that is digitally illustrated, where he experiments with interpretation, shapes, mark making and limited color palettes, before finishing as acrylic paintings on canvas.

 Drawing and painting have always played an integral role in Jason’s life, as a way to explore ideas and philosophies expressed through color, line and shape.
 Though he grew up surrounded by images by Impressionist and Surrealist masters, Jason found he related to Pop Art’s exploration of beauty and purpose in everyday objects, product design and pop culture.
 While he spent many years learning and practicing portraiture, it wasn’t until he began experimenting with minimalism — and Adobe Illustrator — that he found an approach that had the impact he envisioned.